Are Yoga Mats Made of EVA Foam? Choosing the Right Surface

 Portability and Weight

-The primary advantage of an EVA mat is its weight.
-For a practitioner who commutes via public transit or travels frequently, a heavy rubber mat can be a burden.
-EVA allows for a mat that provides 3mm to 6mm of thickness while weighing a fraction of what a natural rubber or high-density PVC mat would weigh.
+The primary advantage is weight.
+For practitioners who commute or travel, a heavy rubber mat can be a burden.
+EVA allows for a mat that provides 3mm to 6mm of thickness while weighing a fraction of a natural rubber or high-density PVC mat.

 Shock Absorption